gameinn1/HikaruNoGoSSA/README.md

 - 62-64 Done by me (these I am confident in since I did them)
 - Yes if you're wondering the "Music is my Thing" ending has been painstakingly recreated.
 It's frame perfect to R-F. Check 64.

-Hello everyone.
-This is an update to the project started by gabest11.
-I don't know how long it will take but will be done.

 Changelog since starting (sorry for how this is all laid out I barely know how Github works).

 Fixed a typo/grammar in the R-F sub episode 62.
 "A bluff?
 He's doesn't do stuff like that" to "A bluff?
 He doesn't do stuff like that".